Update: Razer's DeathAdder Elite gets a new eSports-grade sensor, allowing it to slip straight in at slot #1.

 DPI: 200 - 12,000 | Features: 11 programmable buttons and controls, including DPI shift, Customizable lighting from a palette of 16.8 million colors, Up to five 3.6g weights for personalised mass and balance, Surface-turnable gaming sensor with Delta Zero tech, 5 on-the-fly adjustable DPI settings, 3 on-board profiles

-Logitech's gaming mouse turns being heavy handed into a good thing.
+Logitech's gaming mouse makes heavy-handedness seem like a good thing.
 Its hexagonal core can be customized with up to six 3.6 gram weights, giving you a lighter or heavier mouse to wield.
 Adjusting the mass and balance isn't the G502's only trick: its surface-turnable gaming sensor packs Logitech's Delta Zero tech, which lets you use it on a wide variety of surfaces beyond your regular mouse mat.

 Clicking a middle mouse button lets the G502's scroll wheel spin freely, which helps prevent knuckle strain when navigating long webpages and forms.
 Add to that 11 customizable buttons including four on the left-hand side, a three-speed DPI shift under the scroll wheel and a logo that lights up 16.8 million colours in the dark using RGB backlighting, and you have one attractive, tech-stuffed gaming mouse.